input-output-hk/nixops-flake/README.md

 * The default package version is the attribute `nixops_2_0-latest-unstable`
   * This currently points to attribute `nixops_2_0-2021-02-unstable`
-* Due to a deployment error with the `encrypted-links` plugin when `--include` or `--exclude` is used, it is excluded from the pure build until fixed.
-  * In the meantime, it can be included in impure builds if needed.
 * To build or enter a shell with the default nixops package, run:
 ```
 # For the default nixops package from a remote repo not yet cloned: